 Note: If you’re restoring group resources that belong to an Office 365 group, your site restoration will restore both the group and its resources.
 However, SharePoint Online only keeps group resources for 30 days, though it will retain the site for 93 days.
 If all of the group resources have been deleted but the site remains, you may want to permanently delete it by using the PowerShell command Remove-SPODeletedSite.

-Restoring Items from the Second-Stage or Site Collection Recycle Bin in SharePoint Online
+Restore Deleted Data From The Second-Stage or Site Collection Recycle Bin

 Even if a user empties the Recycle Bin or permanently deletes a file, SharePoint Online will still hold onto that file for those 93 days in the second-stage or site collection Recycle Bin.
 Only administrators have permissions to restore data that has been moved to the second-stage recycle bin.